 Engorged neck veins, a loud P2, lower-extremity edema, and hepatomegaly are signs of cor pulmonale.

 Continuous oxygen therapy is the mainstay of therapy.
 Therapy for COPD should be optimised.
 Judicious use of diuretics is warranted.

 Recurrent pneumonia is a common complication of COPD and a frequent cause of COPD exacerbation.
 Either viral or bacterial infections can be the cause.

 Chronic lung and airway damage, inflammation, compromised ciliary function, and bacterial colonization are likely causes of increased vulnerability to infections.
-Use of long-term inhaled corticosteroids is also associated with increased risk of pneumonia in patients with COPD.
+Use of inhaled corticosteroids is also associated with increased risk of pneumonia in patients with COPD.

 Use of antibiotic therapy has shown some benefit.
 Usual treatment time is around 7 to 14 days.
 Appropriate coverage for Haemophilus influenzae and Streptococcus pneumoniae is mandatory.
 Pneumococcal vaccination is strongly recommended in patients with COPD.

 Occurs because of lung parenchyma damage with subpleural bulla formation and rupture.
 Spontaneous pneumothorax is very common with chronic severe cough or chest trauma, and may be life-threatening.